-Xbox Game Pass for Android offers more value than Google Stadia
+Xbox Cloud Gaming (xCloud) offers more value than Google Stadia

 State Share and Crowd Play are two features that Microsoft doesn't offer a comparable service for.

-On Stadia, State Share allows players to share a link with someone else that preserves the game at the exact moment the link was created.
+On Stadia, State Share allows players to share a link with someone else that preserves the game when the link was created.
 The person who is sent the link can then hop into the game at that specific moment.

-Crowd Play is a streamer-friendly feature that lets users join into the games of their favorite YouTubers.
+Crowd Play is a streamer-friendly feature that lets users join the games of their favorite YouTubers.
 While watching a YouTuber live stream a game, there should be a button you're able to press to queue into a line and play a match with them.

 These features are not currently widely available on Google Stadia.
 State Share is limited to a select number of games at the moment, and Crowd Play is in its testing phase with a small number of testers on board.